Online inquiry

 mRNA drugs are a novel class of therapeutics that use messenger RNA molecules to deliver genetic instructions to cells, enabling them to produce proteins of interest.
 Compared to conventional drugs, mRNA drugs have several advantages, such as cost-effectiveness, modularity, and targeting previously undruggable pathways.
 For example, mRNA drugs can be synthesized rapidly and cheaply by in vitro transcription and can be easily modified by changing the nucleotide sequence.
 Moreover, mRNA drugs can induce the expression of various types of proteins, such as enzymes, antibodies, and antigens, and modulate the immune system and cellular functions.
-The field of mRNA therapeutics witnessed a breakthrough in 2020, when two mRNA vaccines for COVID-19, developed by Pfizer/BioNTech and Moderna, were granted emergency use authorization by the US Food and Drug Administration.
+The field of mRNA therapeutics witnessed a breakthrough in 2020, when two mRNA vaccines for COVID-19 were granted emergency use authorization by the US Food and Drug Administration.
 These vaccines have demonstrated high efficacy and safety in preventing COVID-19 infection and transmission and have been widely distributed and administered around the world.
 The success of mRNA vaccines has not only provided a solution to the global pandemic, but also revolutionized the field of RNA therapeutics, attracting more attention and investment from researchers, industry, and regulators.

 mRNA drug substance manufacturing refers to the process of producing mRNA molecules that encode the desired protein sequence.
 The most common method of mRNA synthesis is in vitro transcription (IVT), which uses a DNA template, a bacteriophage RNA polymerase, and four nucleoside triphosphates (NTPs) to generate a single-stranded RNA transcript.
 IVT is a simple, fast, and scalable method that can produce large amounts of mRNA in a single reaction.
 However, IVT also faces several challenges, such as the incorporation of unwanted impurities, the generation of truncated and misfolded transcripts, and the degradation of mRNA by nucleases.